Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 - Cost: The retail price is around $47 per gallon for the latex version.

 - Quality: Application and paint coverage are very good.
-The oil-based version dries in thirty minutes.
+The oil-based version dries in 30 minutes.
 The smell is bad, but goes away soon after drying.

 - When to Use it: Use the oil-based version for priming problematic stains, or for painting over wallpaper.
 You can also use it on wood, including cabinets.
 You can top coat it with any paint.
 Use the latex version for color changes, covering drywall patches, or as a bond coat between glossy walls and your new paint.